 Although this may be disappointing, there are other options to hide your hair loss.
 This includes wigs, makeup, artificial eyebrows and false eyelashes.

 Alopecia universalis is a severe type of hair loss.
-It’s an incurable condition that causes hair to fall out all over the body, rather than just on the scalp.
+It’s can be an incurable condition that causes hair to fall out all over the body, rather than just on the scalp.

 Although the direct causes and triggers are unknown, alopecia universalis is thought to be an autoimmune condition in which white blood cells attack the hair follicles and cause hair to fall out.